James Van Der Beek: Personal life

 Van Der Beek was married to actress Heather McComb from 2003 until their separation in April 2009.
-Van Der Beek filed for divorce later that year; the divorce was finalized later in 2010.
+He filed for divorce later that year, and the divorce was finalized in 2010.

 Van Der Beek married business consultant Kimberly Brook on August 1, 2010, in a small ceremony at the Kabbalah Center near Dizengoff Square in Tel Aviv, Israel.
-The couple has six children: four daughters (born 2010, 2014, 2016, and 2018) and two sons.
-He has spoken about a miscarriage Brook suffered in November 2019, just a month after announcing she was pregnant.
+The couple had six children.
+He spoke several times about a miscarriage Brook suffered in November 2019, just a month after announcing she was pregnant.
 On November 22, 2021, following the birth of their sixth child, he disclosed that she had actually suffered two miscarriages at 17 weeks or later.
-In September 2020, he and Brook announced that they were leaving Los Angeles and moving to Texas.
+In September 2020, Van Der Beek announced that they were leaving Los Angeles and moving to Texas.
+At the time of his death, he and his family rented a 36-acre farm in Spicewood, Texas.

-Illness
+Illness and death

-On August 31, 2023, Van Der Beek was diagnosed with colorectal cancer; he did not make his diagnosis public until November 2024.
-He stated that he has "been privately dealing with this diagnosis and [has] been taking steps to resolve it" with the support of his family.
-In November 2025, Van Der Beek announced he would be auctioning items from Dawson's Creek and Varsity Blues in efforts to assist with costs associated with his cancer treatment.
+On August 31, 2023, Van Der Beek was diagnosed with stage III colorectal cancer;' he did not make his diagnosis public until November 2024.
+He stated that he had "been privately dealing with this diagnosis and has been taking steps to resolve it" with the support of his family.'
+Van Der Beek is stated to have attempted alternative, holistic options to treat the cancer alongside utilizing standard medicine.'
+In November 2025, he announced that he would be auctioning items from Dawson's Creek and Varsity Blues to help cover costs associated with his cancer treatment.

+In early February 2026, Van Der Beek and his wife renewed their wedding vows.
+He died on February 11, at the age of 48.
+Following his death, a GoFundMe campaign was launched to support his family following the financial impact of his medical expenses; as of February 17, 2026, it had raised more than $2.6 million.
+On February 13, Fox announced that it would re-air the 2024 television special The Real Full Monty in his honor on February 18.
+During the broadcast, a QR code was displayed to encourage viewers to donate to the Colorectal Cancer Alliance.